Planting and Caring for Lavender

 Spring: New green emerges in April, once the garden is experiencing consistent temperatures in the 80’s.
 Patience please.
 Wait until Memorial Day to pull out your lavender plant!.
 Not native.

 Summer: Lavender varieties that grow in southern gardens bloom from the end of May, throughout June and some into early July, predominantly.
 You may get sporadic blooms until freezing temperatures in the fall.

 Fall: Lavender foliage remains green and lush.

-Despite your very best efforts, you will lose lavender plants when growing lavender in the humid south!
+Despite our best efforts, we will lose lavender plants when growing lavender in the humid south.

 Lavender plants offered from the farm are hardy in USDA Plant Hardiness Zones 5 – 9.

 Soil for Lavender

 - Use well-drained soils or raised beds and containers (outdoors only).

 - Soil should be well draining.
 There is no need for a special soil, just one that is not compact.
 If gardening in clay soil, the soil must be amended.
 Use 50/50 stone or pebbles to native soil.

 - Lavender prefers alkaline soil. pH should be 6.5 or higher and is easily measured with a simple soil test (a soil test is not absolutely necessary since typical southern clay benefits from the addition of lime – and a lot of it – to boost and retain an increase in the pH level.)